fschuch/fschuch.com/content/slides/2021-x3d-showcase/index.en.md

 - Coding, compiling, testing, debugging and handling I/O in Fortran.

 {{< speaker_note >}}
-- This leads us to identify the main challenges in our workflow, if we want to make it easier for beginners and faster for developers;
+- This leads us to identify the main challenges in our workflow, if we would like to make it easier for beginners and faster for developers;
 - I would say, the PARALLEL DECOMPOSITION **IS GREAT** for performance and scalability, but it takes a while to master allocation, transpositions and all the MPI calls;
 - Besides that, coding, compiling, testing, debugging and handling I/O in Fortran is not so easy, it is another point that we would like to improve.
 {{< /speaker_note >}}